vineethsai/vulnerablemcp/README.md

 ## How to Update the Website

 1. Edit the `vulnerabilities.md` file to add, modify, or remove vulnerability information
-2. Run `npm run update` to regenerate the website
+2. Run `npm run update` to regenerate the website (now uses stable UI-preserving script)
-3. The `index.html` file will be automatically updated with your changes
+3. The `index.html` file will be automatically updated with your changes while preserving the stable design

+**📖 For detailed instructions, see [UPDATE-GUIDE.md](UPDATE-GUIDE.md)**

 ## Markdown Format